 Adequate clearance must be made around the air openings into the vestibule area.
-Provisions shall be made for proper operation and for combustion air and ventilation air supply according to local codes or these instructions.
+Provisions shall be made for proper operation and for combustion air and ventilation air supply according to the current edition of the Australian Gas Installation Code (AS/NZS5601).